By Sam Makhoul

-“A staggering 87% of people worldwide are disengaged at work” (Gallup Poll)
+“A staggering 87% of people worldwide are disengaged at work.”
+(Gallup Poll)

 Many organisations are experiencing a crisis and aren’t even aware of it.
-There is one truth that the poll leaves out: Almost all people start a job with enthusiasm and excitement but end up on a path to disengagement.
-Work then becomes a chore and ‘extracts’ the health and happiness out of them.
+There is one truth that the poll leaves out…

+Almost all people start a job with enthusiasm and excitement but end up on a path to disengagement.
+Work then becomes a chore and extracts the health and happiness out of them.

 Why Does Disengagement Happen?

 Is It Because People Dislike Working?

 On the contrary, we are all born with an innate desire to express ourselves by working and creating value, no matter the job.
 Work fulfils us, gives us purpose, builds confidence, makes us feel valued and this improves our health – physically, mentally and emotionally.

 Is It Because The Workplace Is Not Good?